hannotify/hanno.codes/_drafts/java-26.md

 ##### Negotiating Protocol Versions

 The HTTP client API can't know for sure if a target server will support HTTP/3.
 Moreover, existing HTTP/1.1 and HTTP/2 connections cannot be upgraded to HTTP/3, since HTTP/1.1 and HTTP/2 are built on top of TCP, while HTTP/3's QUIC is based on UDP datagrams.
-So the API needs a way to negotiate protocol versions–in order to do that it's been equipped with four separate approaches:
+So the API needs a way to negotiate protocol versions–in order to do that, it's been equipped with four separate approaches:

-1. **Try HTTP/3 first, fall back if it times‑out** – Initiate the request with HTTP/3; if a connection cannot be established within a reasonable timeout, automatically downgrade to HTTP/2 or HTTP/1.1. *(Matches a `HttpRequest` whose preferred version is set to `HTTP_3`.)*
+1. **Try HTTP/3 first, fall back if it times‑out** – Initiate the request with HTTP/3; if a connection cannot be established within a reasonable timeout, automatically downgrade to HTTP/2 or HTTP/1.1. *(matches a `HttpRequest` whose preferred version is set to `HTTP_3`)*

-2. **Race HTTP/3 against an older protocol** – Open both an HTTP/3 connection and an HTTP/2 or HTTP/1.1 connection simultaneously and use whichever succeeds first. *(Occurs when the `HttpClient` prefers `HTTP_3` but the `HttpRequest` does not specify a preferred version.)*
+2. **Race HTTP/3 against an older protocol** – Open both an HTTP/3 connection and an HTTP/2 or HTTP/1.1 connection simultaneously and use whichever succeeds first. *(occurs when the `HttpClient` prefers `HTTP_3` but the `HttpRequest` does not specify a preferred version)*

 3. **Start with HTTP/2 or 1.1 and switch on discovery** – Send the initial request over HTTP/2 or HTTP/1.1.
-If the server's response indicates that HTTP/3 is available, switch to HTTP/3 for all following requests. *(Triggered by setting `Http3DiscoveryMode.ALT_SVC` for the `H3_DISCOVERY` option, with at least one of the clients or requests preferring `HTTP_3`.)*
+If the server's response indicates that HTTP/3 is available, switch to HTTP/3 for all following requests. *(triggered by setting `Http3DiscoveryMode.ALT_SVC` for the `H3_DISCOVERY` option, with at least one of the clients or requests preferring `HTTP_3`)*

-4. **Force HTTP/3 only** – Send every request exclusively over HTTP/3; if the server cannot reply with HTTP/3, treat it as a failure and do not fall back to earlier protocols. *(Enabled by `Http3DiscoveryMode.HTTP_3_URI_ONLY` for the `H3_DISCOVERY` option, with at least one client or request preferring `HTTP_3`.)*
+4. **Force HTTP/3 only** – Send every request exclusively over HTTP/3; if the server cannot reply with HTTP/3, treat it as a failure and do not fall back to earlier protocols. *(enabled by `Http3DiscoveryMode.HTTP_3_URI_ONLY` for the `H3_DISCOVERY` option, with at least one client or request preferring `HTTP_3`)*

 The four methods each come with their own drawbacks:

 - Option 1 incurs a timeout delay before falling back.
 - Option 2 may waste resources by establishing an HTTP/3 connection that is never reused.
-- Option 3 requires an initial HTTP/2 or 1.1 round‑trip before any HTTP/3 benefits are realized.
+- Option 3 requires an initial HTTP/2 or HTTP/1.1 round‑trip before any HTTP/3 benefits are realized.
 - Option 4 only works when you already know that the target server supports HTTP/3.

 HTTP/3 is not as widely deployed as its older counterparts, which is why no single approach can work in all circumstances.
 This is also the main reason why HTTP/3 can't be made the default protocol version at this time, though this may be change in the future when HTTP/3 is more widely adopted.

 ##### More Information